RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Steven Gray - RSP Permian, Inc.

-Good question.
-I don't think that there is anything significant other than that, that we did on that.
-(39:38) I think that all systems are go once we get the infrastructure in place (39:43).
+It's a good question.
+I don't think that there's anything significant other than that, that we bid on.
+I think that all systems are go once we get the infrastructure in place.

 Derrick Whitfield - Stifel, Nicolaus & Co., Inc.